 Controlling Instabilities

-The image below illustrates the time evolution of the dewetting of different toroidal films, with the number of nodes increasing from 0 to 7 as the volume in the film decreases.
+The image below illustrates the time evolution of the dewetting of different toroidal films.
+Here, the number of nodes increases from 0 to 7 as the volume in the film decreases.
 This is an example of the Rayleigh-Plateau (R-P) instability.
 Our technique allows us to select the breakup pathway and final state arising from the instability.

 Publication